SolarCarChallenge/pi-top/README.md

 ## Welcome to the Solar Car Challenge

-If you are not framiliar with git-hub please see the git-hub intro(https://services.github.com/on-demand/intro-to-github/)
+If you are not framiliar with git-hub please see the git-hub intro [here](https://services.github.com/on-demand/intro-to-github/)